Daniel-KM/Omeka-S-module-IiifServer/README.md

 - [ ] Job to update data of [IIIF Image].
 - [ ] Use only arrays, not standard objects.
 - [ ] Manage url prefix.
-- [ ] Manage all 3D formats (glTD binary, [see example] or https://iiif-3d-manifests.netlify.app).
-- [ ] Store the json precise type (model/gltf+json and model/vnd.threejs?) in media during import or via a job (see module ExtractOcr for xml).
-- [ ] Manage subdirectories with module Archive Repertory.

 See module [Image Server].